Zkvers/substrate-zk/zk-tutorials/proof-system/groth16/theory_to_practice.md

 snarkjs powersoftau new bls12_381 12 pot12_0000.ptau -v
 ```
 The first parameter after new refers to the type of curve you wish to use.
 At the moment, we use `bls12-381` and in this way, we can adapt to Bellman very well which also using this curve.
+The second parameter, in this case 12, is the power of two of the maximum number of constraints that the ceremony can accept: in this case, the number of constraints is 2 ^ 12 = 4096(Because the number of constraints we are testing here is not large, we chose 12.
+If your number of constraints is larger, you can choose a larger value.).
+The maximum value supported here is 28, which means you can use snarkjs to securely generate zk-snark parameters for circuits with up to 2 ^ 28 (≈268 million) constraints.

 2. contribute to the `powers of tau ceremony` and prepare circuit
 ```shell